eprintsug/coar-vocabularies/README.md

 Currently there is an issue with the online versions of the N-Triples files where most of the data is repeated, and the second instances are not correctly encoded.

 An empty line delineates the good/bad sections, except for the creator/title/description of the vocab that appear at the end, which are not duplicated, but are incorrectly encoded.
-Currently included in this repo are the original versions from the COAR website - saved in the `files` directory, and some cleaned-up versions in `files/clean`.
+Currently included in this repo are the original versions from the COAR website - saved in the `files/sources` directory, and some cleaned-up versions in `files/sources/clean`.

 To clean the files in `vim`:
 - search for an empty line `/^$`<kbd>enter<kbd> and mark it e.g. `ma`<kbd>enter<kbd>